 Threats to IT security can take a variety of forms.
-Individual and groups of hackers and sophisticated organizations, including state-sponsored organizations or nation-states, continuously undertake attacks that pose threats to our customers and our IT.
-These actors may use a wide variety of methods, which may include developing and deploying malicious software or exploiting vulnerabilities or intentionally designed processes in hardware, software, or other infrastructure in order to attack our products and services or gain access to our networks and datacenters, using social engineering techniques to induce our employees, users, partners, or customers to disclose passwords or other sensitive information or take other actions to gain access to our data or our users' or customers' data, or acting in a coordinated manner to launch distributed denial of service or other coordinated attacks.
-Nation-state and state-sponsored actors can deploy significant resources to plan and carry out attacks.
-Nation-state attacks against us, our customers, or our partners may intensify during periods of intense diplomatic or armed conflict, such as the ongoing conflict in Ukraine.
-Inadequate account security or organizational security practices may also result in unauthorized access to confidential data.
-For example, system administrators may fail to timely remove employee account access when no longer appropriate.
-Employees or third parties may intentionally compromise our or our users' security or systems or reveal confidential information.
-Malicious actors may employ the IT supply chain to introduce malware through software updates or compromised supplier accounts or hardware.
+Individual and groups of hackers and sophisticated organizations, including statesponsored organizations or nation-states, continuously undertake attacks that pose threats to our customers and our IT, and we have experienced cybersecurity incidents in which such actors have gained unauthorized access to our IT systems and data, including customer systems and data.
+These actors use a wide variety of methods, which include developing and deploying malicious software or exploiting known and potential vulnerabilities or intentionally designed processes in hardware, software, or other infrastructure to attack our products and services or gain access to our networks and datacenters, using social engineering techniques to induce our employees, users, partners, or customers to disclose sensitive information, such as passwords, or take other actions to gain access to our data or our users' or customers' data, or acting in a coordinated manner or conducting coordinated attacks.
+For example, as previously disclosed in our Form 8-K filed with the Securities and Exchange Commission on January 19, 2024, as amended on March 8, 2024, beginning in late November 2023, a nation-state associated threat actor used a password spray attack to compromise a legacy test account and, in turn, gain access to Microsoft email accounts.
+The threat actor used and continues to use information it obtained to gain, or attempt to gain, unauthorized access to some of our source code repositories and internal systems, and the threat actor may utilize this information to otherwise adversely affect our business or results of operations.
+This incident has and may continue to result in harm to our reputation and customer relationships.
+Additionally, the investigation of this incident is ongoing, and we may discover additional impacts of this or other incidents as part of our ongoing examination of this incident.
+Nation-state and statesponsored actors can sustain malicious activities for extended periods and deploy significant resources to plan and carry out attacks.
+Nation-state attacks against us, our customers, or our partners have and may continue to intensify during periods of intense diplomatic or armed conflict, such as the ongoing conflict in Ukraine.
+Cyber incidents and attacks, individually or in the aggregate, could negatively impact our results of operations, financial condition, competitive position, and reputation.